Get world-class personalized coaching that only takes 15-minutes a week!

 We can see that burnout is a serious problem that is painful for those experiencing it.
 But just how prevalent is it in today’s workforce?
 Here are some job burnout statistics that show why it’s so important for employers to take notice.

-In the 1970s, a psychologist working at a substance abuse clinic in New York City began noticing a troubling trend among the clinic’s most dedicated staff.
+Throughout his practise, Freudenberger noticed a troubling trend among his clinic’s most dedicated staff.
 These once enthusiastic volunteers would often lose their charisma, become cynical and even show signs of physical illness.
 But despite their exhaustion, they’d put in more and more hours, even as their work became less and less effective.

 What was happening?
-This psychologist, Herbert Freudenberger, had personal experience with these exact symptoms and decided to call it “burnout.”
-Freudenberger further investigated this occupational phenomenon and would later publish articles and a book about it.
+Freudenberger had personal experience with these exact symptoms and decided to call it “burnout.”
+He further investigated this occupational phenomenon and would later publish articles and a book about it.
 Thanks to him, the term “burnout” became a familiar term for an all too common ailment.

 Over the years, job burnout has become better understood, and instead of being limited to clinical settings, it can be present in any kind of workplace.